Demo content failed to import

 - If you imported the demo content, saw some errors, and DID SEE THAT LINE, your content did import successfully.
 Do not try to re-import the demo content.
 We repeat: Do not try to re-import the demo content.
 This will cause duplicate content on your site.
 You can continue with theme setup.
 Do not continue in this tutorial.

 Note: A few of our themes use the One Click Demo Importer plugin in lieu of the WordPress Importer plugin.
-For OCDI, an unsuccessful import would result in a 500 error.
+For OCDI, an unsuccessful import would result in a 500 or 503 error.
 A successful import would result in an "Import Complete" message.

 If your content did not import...